 - a secondary objective to facilitate effective competition.

 The PRA advances its objectives using two key tools.
 First through regulation, it sets standards or policies that it expects firms to meet.
-Second through supervision, it assess the risks that firms pose to the PRA’s objectives and, where necessary, take action to reduce them.
+Second, through supervision, it assesses the risks that firms pose to the PRA’s objectives and, where necessary, takes action to reduce them.

 The PRA’s approach to using regulation and supervision has three characteristics – it is: